boz/ephemerald/README.md

 #### postgres.ping

 Pings the database.
-Useful for healthcheck.
+Useful for live.

 #### postgres.truncate